-In-use encryption enables your client applications to encrypt data before sending it to MongoDB, and to query documents with encrypted fields.
+You can use the Java driver to encrypt specific document fields by using a set of features called in-use encryption.
+In-use encryption allows your application to encrypt data before sending it to MongoDB and query documents with encrypted fields.

 Credit card numbers